akikuno/cstag/paper/paper.md

 ---
-title: 'cstag: a Python package for manipulating and visualizing CS tags'
+title: '`cstag` and `cstag-cli`: tools for manipulating and visualizing CS tags'
 tags:
   - python
   - genomics